Archive for December, 2007

 5. Bake for 1 hour, then turn off heat and leave cheesecake in the oven for another hour.
 Remove to cool.
 Best when served barely warm from the oven.

-Per Serving (excluding unknown items): 577 Calories; 37g Fat (57.6% calories from fat); 11g Protein; 51g Carbohydrate; 1g Dietary Fiber; 197mg Cholesterol; 383mg Sodium.
-Exchanges: 1 Grain(Starch); 1 Lean Meat; 0 Fruit; 0 Non-Fat Milk; 7 Fat; 2 Other Carbohydrates.
+Per Serving: 577 Calories; 37g Fat (57.6% calories from fat); 11g Protein; 51g Carbohydrate; 1g Dietary Fiber; 197mg Cholesterol; 383mg Sodium.

-Oh, this cookie is a keeper.
+Oh, this cookie recipe is a keeper.
 It’s from a cooking class I took with Tarla Fallgatter.
-I don’t know where she got the recipe - I didn’t find it on the internet, so perhaps it’s a family favorite of hers.
-They’re not difficult - but there are a few steps: chilling the dough, rolling into balls and coating with hazelnuts, making depressions in the dough balls, then the chocolate kiss or nonpareil pressed into the hot, just-baked cookie, then letting the tray cool before you remove them from the baking sheet.
+I don’t know where she got the recipe – I didn’t find it on the internet, so perhaps it’s a family favorite of hers.
+They’re not difficult – but there are a few steps: chilling the dough, rolling into balls and coating with hazelnuts, making depressions in the dough balls, then the chocolate kiss or nonpareil pressed into the hot, just-baked cookie, then letting the tray cool before you remove them from the baking sheet.
 But they’re really, really GOOD.

 You must know by now that I like chocolate.
 This cookie satisfies fully in that department.
 Tarla said when she makes these for children, she always uses chocolate kisses (Hershey’s) but for adults, she uses the nonpareils.
 This batch pictured was done with the latter, half of them with the white up, others down.
 When you press the candy onto the hot cookie, it slightly melts the chocolate so it sticks to the cookie top.
 But of course!
 Add this to your cookie list.